onyx-and-iris/voicemeeter-compact/README.md

 For vban connections to work correctly VBAN TEXT incoming stream MUST be configured correctly on the remote machine.
 Both pcs ought to be connected to a local private network and should be able to ping one another.

 ## Profiles
 Three example profiles are included with the package, one for each kind of Voicemeeter.
 Use these to configure parameter startup states.
-Any parameter supported by the underlying interfaces is supported.
+Any parameter supported by the underlying interfaces may be used.
 For a detailed description of parameter coverage see:

 [Voicemeeter Remote API Python](https://github.com/onyx-and-iris/voicemeeter-api-python)